PBA All-Star Weekend

-The Philippine Basketball Association All-Star Week is a week event held in the middle of the PBA season, usually before or during the second conference, that consists of a variety of basketball events, exhibitions, and performances culminating in the All-Star Game held on Sunday night.
+The Philippine Basketball Association All-Star Weekend is a series of events hosted by the Philippine Basketball Association (PBA).
+Held in the middle of the PBA season, usually before or during the second conference, it consists of a variety of basketball events, exhibitions, and performances culminating in the All-Star Game held on Sunday night.
 No regular games are held during this period, which is also known as the All-Star break.
 Since 2017, the All-Star festivities were extended for a week, instead of starting it on a Friday.

+Events

 All-Star Game

 The All-Star game, held on Sunday, is the main event of the weekend.

-Events of the All-Star weekend
+Shooting Stars Challenge

+This event was introduced in 2006.

 Obstacle Challenge

 From 1994 to 2002, the competition is known as the "Buzzer Beater contest".